pandohansamuel19/PDFSentinel/README.md

-# Implementation of Facial Recognition for Document Security in an Web Application
+# PDFSentinel: Fortifying Web Applications with NLP-Powered Malware Detection

 ## About